-Our Reliance on U.S. Government Contracts Exposes Us to Significant Risks
+Our Reliance on U.S. Government Contracts Exposes Us to Significant Risks applications.

-Our government segment revenues were approximately 49% of our revenues in fiscal year 2006, 51% of our revenues in fiscal year 2005 and 46% of our revenues in fiscal year 2004, and were derived from U.S. government applications.
 Our U.S. government business will continue to represent a significant portion of our revenues for the foreseeable future.
 U.S. government business exposes us to various risks, including: